-This policy has been developed so that Fidelity Life People can raise Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities, without fear of recrimination and have confidence that their concerns will be addressed.
-This policy sets out the processes for reporting, investigating and addressing allegations of any Serious Concerns or Serous Wrongdoing about Fidelity Life or its activities.
+This policy has been developed so that People can raise actual or allegations of Serious Concerns or Serious Wrongdoing about the Group or its activities, without fear of recrimination and have confidence that their concerns will be addressed.
+This policy sets out the processes for reporting, investigating and addressing allegations of any Serious Concerns or Serious Wrongdoing about any company in the Group or its activities.

 This policy has the following objectives:

-- To promote public and customer interests in Fidelity Life by encouraging its people to report any Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities;
+- to promote public and customer interests in the Group by encouraging its People to report any Serious Concerns or Serious Wrongdoing about the Group or its activities;

-- To provide Fidelity Life People details of the kind of Serious Concerns and Serious Wrongdoing about Fidelity Life or its activities that can be reported and the reporting process;
+- to provide People details of the kind of Serious Concerns and Serous Wrongdoing about the Group or its activities that can be reported and the reporting process;

-- To advise Fidelity Life People of the protections available to them (e.g. identity kept confidential, protection from civil and criminal liability), regardless of their role or seniority;
+- to advise People of the protections available to them (e.g. identity kept confidential, protection from civil and criminal liability), regardless of their role or seniority;

-- To provide an avenue for alerting Fidelity Life to and addressing any misconduct.
+- to provide an avenue for alerting any company in the Group to and addressing any misconduct.

-Fidelity Life encourages its people to report any Serious Concerns or Serious Wrongdoing about Fidelity Life or its activities.
-Otherwise known as a ‘whistleblower,’ this is a person who raises a genuine Serious Concern or Serious Wrongdoing about Fidelity Life or its activities.
+The Group encourages People to report any Serious Concerns or Serious Wrongdoing about the Group or its activities.
+Otherwise known as a ‘whistleblower,’ this is a person who raises a genuine Serious Concern or Serious Wrongdoing about the Group or its activities:

 ‘Serious Concern’ includes:

-- breach of the Company’s Code of Conduct and/or Ethics
+- Breach of the Group’s Code of Conduct and/or Ethics

-'Serious Wrongdoing’, is defined by the Protected Disclosures Act 2000 (the Act), and includes any serious wrongdoing of the following types:
+'Serious Wrongdoing', as defined by the Act, and includes any serious wrongdoing of the following types:

-- an unlawful, corrupt, or irregular use of funds or resources of a public sector organisation;
+- an unlawful, corrupt, or irregular use of company funds or resources;

 - an act, omission, or course of conduct that constitutes: